 What We Have Already Done

 First, we set up camp at the site to prepare the soil.
-The ground here is stony, which means we first had to loosen its top layer and remove any large stones before we could begin planting trees; moreover, we had to additionally fertilize the soil so the trees could grow healthy and strong.
+The ground here is stony, which means we first had to loosen its top layer and remove any large stones before we could begin planting trees.
+Moreover, we had to additionally fertilize the soil so the trees could grow healthy and strong.

 Residents of the nearby villages come to the river in this area to draw water, and they also bring their cattle here for watering.
-This is where the land is trampled and the green cover is completely destroyed.
+This is where the land is trampled and the green cover is most easily destroyed.
 Unfortunately, the district authorities do not inform local residents about the connection between human activity and the deplorable ecological consequences.

 The bank requires natural protection at a width of 60 meters from the river's edge.
 We have successively planted the entire bare ground, distributing the trees at a distance of three meters from each other.

 We also bought manure from local farmers to fertilize the soil around the saplings.
 After planting, the fertilized and moistened soil around the plants is covered with green grass and shrub branches that we mowed while preparing the area for tree planting.

 One of the main threats to the young plants is the herds of goats brought to graze by shepherds from the nearby villages.
-During a previous attempt to plant trees: goats nibbled at the stems, and the seedlings died.
+During a previous attempt to plant trees: goats nibbled at the stems and the seedlings died.

 What Is Still To Be Done

 During the first months of the trees' lives, we will take good care of them and monitor their growth.
 We plan to supplement this feature article with photos from time to time.
 In the future, we will add both photo reports and satellite images of the area to clearly show the process of ecosystem restoration on the Rundugai River.
-Follow the life of the trees with us!